HandsFree/beaconing-teacher-ui/README.md

 host = ""
 port = 8080
 root_path = "./../frontend/public/"
-glp_files_path = "dist/glp_files/"
+glp_files_path = "./glp_files/"

+[localisation]
+map_file = "./trans.map"
+key_file = "./trans.keys"

+[debug]
+grmon = false
 ```

 Place `config.toml` in `backend/cfg/`.

 By default the server requests to the API and scripts will be loaded from the external IP address.

 To provide a static URL enter one into the host variable under server without the trailing slash: